-As well as the development and writing of your short film script, you will work in smaller groups with two other writers – and will be expected to offer creative, constructive feedback to the two other writers in your group during the weekly sessions (all overseen by Philip).
+As well as the development and writing of your short film script, you will work in smaller groups with two other writers and will be expected to offer creative, constructive feedback to those writers in your group during the weekly sessions (all overseen by Philip).

 We will watch several of the best short films, analyse why they work, and discuss the structural and narrative demands of the short film format.

 We will discuss how a brilliant short film script can fit into your screenwriting portfolio and boost your writing career.

 I will ask you to come prepared with 3 ideas – and we will talk through everyone’s ideas.
 By the end of this first session we hope to have settled on the idea for your short film script.